 In computing, the word means either "the smallest meaningful unit of information in a sequence of data for a compiler", or "a sequence of bits passed continuously between nodes in a fixed order and enabling a node to transmit information."
 So, a token is some object, word, or sequence which - when communicated - authenticates knowledge or possession of some fact which grants the holder certain privileges.
 More succinctly: tokens transmit information about facts.

 So, what is a fact?
 Rich Hickey is the best person to ask about this from a programmer's perspective.
-Facts are values, and they incorporate time because they are "an event or thing known to have happened or existed".
+Facts are values which incorporate time because they are "an event or thing known to have happened or existed".
 The word comes from a past participle in Latin, factum, meaning "something done".
-Which fits in nicely with our work because cryptoeconomic tokens on Ethereum are facts about a key value mapping in a shared contract, with a visible trail of the values associated with any key over its entire existence.
+This fits in nicely with our work because crypto-economic tokens on Ethereum are facts about key value mappings in a shared contract, with a visible trail of the values associated with any one key over the entire existence of the contract.

 Simon de la Rouviere - June 24, 2021